SoftwareHeritage/swhapguide/swhap@inria.md

 ##### With DT2SG

 If ou have numerous source code version and do not want to reconstruct the development history by hand, the University of Pisa developped a script to do it for you, called [DT2SG](https://github.com/Unipisa/DT2SG).
+This script will automatically used the information stored into version_history.csv to perform the successive commits.

 Here are the associated Git instructions to run it:
 	dotnet ./DT2SG/DT2SG_app.dll